 When Are You Most Fertile?
 How to Find Your Best Time to Get Pregnant.

-If you’re trying to get pregnant, you might be wondering: When are you most fertile?
-You might have heard about something called the fertile window.
-But what does this “window” really refer to—and how important is it to pinpoint?
+If you’re trying to get pregnant, you might be wondering when you’re most fertile.
 The short answer: Your fertile window is the name for the six-day range each month that you can conceive.
 Pinpointing it accurately is the key to getting pregnant, as these are the days that a healthy sperm can fertilize a viable egg.

 Here, we will review: how to pinpoint your fertile days and why it’s essential to do so.